andreysolovyev1976/time_series/readme.md

 input is different - IB gives you an instance of C++ object, Coinbase - json, and C/T SV files something else input should be implemented by lib user

+//exception
+division by zero
+incorrect input from st

 ## Zip in C++